-The objective of an audit is to get reasonable assurance that Financial Statements of entity are free from Material Misstatement and Provide Report on the Financial Statements in accordance with the Auditor’s finding.
+The objective of an audit is to get reasonable assurance that Financial Statements of entity are free from Material Misstatement and Provide a Report on the Financial Statements in accordance with the Auditor’s findings.
 The audit is independent and Systematic examination of Financial Statement and detailed investigation of Income and Expenses Reports, Accounting records such as Sales, Purchase, etc.

 4.9 (1,067 ratings)

 Type of objective changes as per Type of Audit.
 Below is the list of 7 main types of audit and their objectives:-

 - External Audit Objective: Financial Statements that are prepared by the Management are providing a true and fair view.
 Financial Statements are prepared as per applicable Accounting and Auditing Standards.

 - Internal Audit Objective: To Check Internal Control over financial reporting, compliance of Policies, compliance of Legal Aspects such as the applicability of Companies Act.